Installing ONIE on a machine with a blank hard drive poses a few challenges. Traditional OS installation techniques are used to overcome this.

 The next step is to copy the .ISO image to the USB memory stick using

-command from a Linux workstation.
+the dd command from a Linux workstation.

 Warning